rdevon/cortex/README.md

 ## SETUP
 The first thing to do is to set up the config.yaml.
-This file is user-specific (it got added at some point, so I need to fix this), and will tell cortex everything user-specific regarding data locations, visualation, and outputs.
+This file is user-specific (it got tracked at some point, so I need to fix this), and will tell cortex everything user-specific regarding data locations, visualation, and outputs.
 Here is mine on MILA machines:

 ```python
 torchvision_data_path: /data/milatmp1/hjelmdev/data/